What is Smart Lighting?

 Voice Activated Dimming

 If you want to be really technologically advanced you can now control your lighting and electrical products by voice command.
-Lightwave RF and TCP Lighting products for example are compatible with Amazon Alexa and Google Home.
-A brief introduction to voice dimmable lighting can be found in the TCP brochure below:
+Lightwave and Ener-J products for example are compatible with Amazon Alexa and Google Home.

 Many of the big lighting manufactures including Aurora, Ansell and Philips now have their own versions of connected lighting systems.
-The Aurora system is known as AOne which we keep in stock but aren’t allowed to sell on our website.
+The Aurora system is known as AOne which is available on request.
 The Aurora AOne Smart Lighting system is also suitable for domestic use and the range is expanding.
-More information about the Aurora AOne system can be found in the latest Aurora Enlite Lighting brochure below: